plasma-mds/plasma-metadata-schema/dev/diagnostics/Experiment.md

 |8.2|MeasNotes|Notes||Additional notes on the measurement|string|0||
 |8.3|MeasClass|Class of measurement||Class / type of measurement, e.g. OES, XPS; this will specify the subschema to be used to collect diagnostic specific metadata||1||

-* One experiment may consists of consecutive measurements (often with parameter variation or repetitive measurements).

-* One measurement may consists of a number of values (spectrum, image, single values).

-* A number of experiments forms a measurement campaign (usually with different setups, different diagnostics).